gluttonous eaters of meat

 In Konso it is translated as “very poisonous snake,” which already suggests the “fiery.”
 (Source: Andy Warren-Rothlin and Sam Wanyoike)

-See also saffron crocus.
+See also cobra.